runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 Given that this is a value based currency, it is accepted by most larger institutions outside of the Futhern Dhal, but not by many smaller businesses that cannot readily handle raw gemstones.

 Some strongholds also mint their own coinage, consisting of gemstones embedded a metal coin or token stamped with their mass.
-The Futhern Dhal also buy furs and meat from the Wolf 'fae in return for high quality tools and weapons.
+The Futhern Dhal also buy furs and meat from the Midh'fae in return for high quality tools and weapons.

 ### Lost Cities ('jinn)

-Since all 'jinn have at least some magical ability, they mostly natural-cut gemstores, often infused with arcana.
+Since all 'jinn have at least some magical ability, they mostly use natural-cut gemstores, often infused with arcana.
 At the highest value tier is stabilized starfire crystals.
 Since this currency is mostly valuable to mages, it is generally not used outside the Lost Cities.
 For external commerce, the 'jinn usually use raw gemstones and minerals.

 ### Empire of the Rising Sun